Cavonstavant/SecNotes/content/Notes/Password Attacks.md

 Multiple techniques to exfiltrate the NTDS database can be found on The Hacker Recipes here: https://www.thehacker.recipes/ad/movement/credentials/dumping/ntds or we can directly cme to extract the contents of the NTDS.dit file.
 This method utilize VSS as described in the previous THR link to quickly capture and dump the contents of the db.

 > [!TIP]
-> A new tool called `ntdissector` made by the synactiv team was released in September, this tool is a swiss army knife for manipulating the `ndts.dit`.
+> A new tool called `ntdissector` made by the Synacktiv team was released in September, this tool is a swiss army knife for manipulating the `ndts.dit`.
 > You can find more about this tool on [their blog](https://www.synacktiv.com/en/publications/introducing-ntdissector-a-swiss-army-knife-for-your-ntdsdit-files) and on the [tools repo](https://github.com/synacktiv/ntdissector/).